ducciorocchini/imageRy/data_description.md

 ### sentinel.png
 This image is a preanalysed Sentinel-2 image of the Similaun Glaciers, Alps, Italy.
 It is useful for image visualisation and classification.

-# Additional images from drone
+# Additional images from drones in Zenodo

 + https://zenodo.org/me/uploads?q=&f=shared_with_me%3Afalse&l=list&p=1&s=10&sort=newest